ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 :ref:`LIM_PITCH_MAX <LIM_PITCH_MAX>` parameter.

-The ``TECS_LAND_DAMP`` parameter is a damping constant for the pitch control during.
+The ``TECS_LAND_DAMP`` parameter is a damping constant for the pitch control during flare.
 A larger number will cause the pitch demand to change more slowly.
 This parameter can be used to reduce issues with sudden pitch changes when the flare happens.